-8007.4 Conveyance
+8007.5 Conveyance

+Projects shall pass historic flows from upstream land by providing adequate conveyance facilities through the project site.
 The overflow route shall direct the 100-year post-developed flow safely towards the downstream conveyance system.
 Facilities that do not have an adequate overflow location or bypass path for the 100-year storm event must be sized to fully infiltrate/detain the 100-year storm.
 The streets can be used to convey or store stormwater runoff with limits on the street carrying capacity based on the classification of the street related to emergency usage during flood events.
 (See Section 8011.5.2.)

-8007.5 Runoff from Public Streets
+8007.6 Runoff from Public Streets

-Sheet flow from urban and rural streets shall be collected, conveyed and stored within the right-of-way and/or stormwater easement areas.
-Street rebuild and widening projects shall be designed such that sheet flow from the public street does not adversely impact private property.
+Sheet flow from public streets shall be collected, conveyed, and stored within the right-of-way and/or stormwater easement areas.
+Street reconstruction and widening projects shall be designed such that sheet flow from the public street does not adversely impact private property.
 Stormwater from public streets in new developments shall be retained within the development unless provisions are made and written approval granted to discharge offsite.

-8007.6 Operation and Maintenance
+8007.7 Operation and Maintenance

 A plan for operation, maintenance, and repair of stormwater facilities (O&M plan) shall be prepared and submitted to the District for approval for all stormwater facilities maintained by a HOA.
 O&M plans shall be made available to those who maintain the stormwater facility.
-For Development Projects, the O&M Plan shall be recorded with the CC&Rs.
-Standard plans may be used but must be reviewed and approved by ACHD for each specific project.
+For Development Projects, the O&M Plan shall be recorded with the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).
+Standard plans may be used instead of customized plans but must be reviewed and approved by ACHD for each specific project.
 O&M plan templates are included in the Design Manual.